ADELAIDE FESTIVAL CENTRE IN ASSOCIATION WITH DARWIN FESTIVAL PRESENT

 Japanese born Yasukichi Murakami arrived in Australia in 1897 and became a photographer, entrepreneur and inventor in Broome then Darwin.
 In 1941 he and his family were arrested as enemy aliens.
-He died in internment.
+Their belongings were impounded, and his photographs were lost.
+Murakami died in internment.

 Written by Mayu Kanamori